iziteq/libizi/README.md

 * `\Triquanta\IziTravel` maps to `./src`
 * `\Triquanta\IziTravel\Tests` maps to `./tests`

-PHPUnit
+Testing
 -------
-The library comes with unit tests that can be run using `./phpunit.xml.dist`.
+The library comes with PHPUnit-based tests that can be run using `./phpunit.xml.dist`.
 All tests are located in `\Triquanta\IziTravel\Tests`.

+Some tests require configuration.
+Copy `./test_configuration.example.yml` to `./test_configuration.local.yml` and fill out the values.